You must submit your application online.

 If we have a particularly large volume of applications, we may pre-screen them in line with mandatory role requirements.
 This may involve use of an automated keyword search tool.

 Once a vacancy has closed, a panel will be convened to review applications and candidates will be shortlisted for interview.
 We will then invite shortlisted candidates to interview.

 SKA Observatory welcome all candidates, especially those from member countries.
 Preference will be given to candidates from member countries where they meet the recruitable standards of the role.

 The assessment process will vary depending on the type and level of role.

 There will always be at least one interview.
 The panel may identify the need to invite some candidates for a second interview to obtain additional information.

 First interviews may be conducted face to face or remotely (by telecon or videocon).
-If remote, candidates will be given the chance to test videocon technology before interview.
+If done remotely, candidates will be given the chance to test videocon technology before the interview.